 Day 1: Adelaide to Pimba

 Port Pirie is refashioning itself as a cultural centre for the coast, with showcase venues such as Port Pirie Regional Art Gallery, Port Pirie National Trust Museum and Port Pirie RSL Military Museum.
-The local tourist centre is home to Shakka the Shark – a life size replica of a great white pointer caught in Germain Bay years ago.
-The town hosts an annual country music festival in October.
+The local tourist centre is home to Shakka the Shark – a life-size replica of a Great White Pointer caught in Germain Bay years ago.
+The town also hosts an annual country music festival in October.